ekedonald/Implementing-a-Client-Server-Architecture-using-MySQL-Database-Management-System/README.md

 Clients and servers work together in a client-server architecture to enable communication, data exchange and the provision of services over a network.
 This interaction is a fundamental concept in modern computing and is used in various applications, including web browsing, file sharing and database access.

-A simple diagram of Web Client-Server Architecture is shown below:
+A simple diagram of a Web Client-Server Architecture is shown below:

 ![client server architecture](./images/Client-Server.png)